microsoft/finops-toolkit/docs/_resources/troubleshooting.md

 ### Step 3: Confirm RangeStart/RangeEnd dates

-1. If the Power BI report does not include data outside of RangeStart/RangeEnd date ranges then it is likely the data is being filtered.
-To check the RangeStart/RangeEnd parameter navigate to the transform data page of the Power BI report and change RangeStart and RangeEnd to the desired start/end dates for your report.
+1. If the Power BI report does not include entire months of data, confirm the date parameters in the Power BI report by checking **Transform data** > **Edit parameters** in the ribbon.
 See [Set up your first report](../_reporting/power-bi/setup.md) for details.
+   - **Number of Months** defines how many closed months (before the current month) will be shown in reports.
+Even if data is exported, data outside this range will not be shown.
+If defined, this parameter overrides others.
+   - **RangeStart** and **RangeEnd define an explicit date range of data to show in the reports.
+Anything before or after these dates will not be shown.
+   - If **RangeStart** is empty, all historical data before **RangeEnd** will be included.
+   - If **RangeEnd** is empty, all new data after **RangeStart** will be included.
+   - If all date parameters are empty, all available data will be included.

 <br>